SmoothWAN/SmoothWAN/README.md

 <br>
 Typical use case examples:
 - Use Speedify as a VPN to cover all connected devices in a home network when it's not practical to share a WAN.
 - Access to a reliable internet with usable speeds in a rural area with poor connectivity by bonding at least 2 connections with Speedify, preferably a combination of wired and wireless.
-Speedify is optimized for livestreaming and mixed usage, most services are optimized for livestreaming only or cost a fortune for home usage.
+Speedify is optimized for livestreaming and mixed usage, most services are optimized for livestreaming only (2022).

 <img src="https://raw.githubusercontent.com/TalalMash/SmoothWAN-web/main/smoothwan-illust.drawio.svg" width="400"/> <br>